TurkuML/IC-index-experiments/README.md

-This repository contains the files that were used to run the experiments in the paper.
-The functions related to the real-world data sets and creating the splits for the different off-training-set prediction problems are included in the file data.py.
+This repository contains the files that were used to run the experiments in the paper *TO DO: Add the information of the paper.* The functions related to the real-world data sets and creating the splits for the different off-training-set prediction problems are included in the file data.py.
 There are separate files and folders for the simulation, CGKronRLS and sklearn-style of learning algorithms and deep learning methods.
 The method provided by Sandor Szedmak is in file ltr_solver_multiview_013.py and its wrapper to the sklearn style in file ltr_wrapper.py.
 The performance measures on the real-world data sets were calculated by the file performance.py.
 The function cindex in library RLScore was modified to be suitable for calculating the normalized groupwise C-indices, and is thus given in file cindex_measure.py.

 # To repeat the experiment
 1. Make sure all the necessary files are in the same folder.